maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 semaphore.release();  // or signal()
 ```

-This type of lock uses two mechanisms in its implementation:
+Semaphores use two mechanisms:
-1. The atomic variable count = n ensures that there are only n execution flows that can occupy resources, and the behavior of occupying resources will be immediately seen by other concurrent flows.
+1. An atomic variable `count = n` ensures that only `n` execution flows can occupy resources, and this behavior is immediately visible to other concurrent flows.
 2. Execution flows that do not hold resources are suspended.

-You may be curious, **why do we need to provide semaphore primitives when we can implement semaphores directly through condition variables?**
+**Why provide semaphore primitives when semaphores can be implemented using condition variables?**

-There are several reasons:
-1. *The design purposes are different*: condition variables are aimed at synchronization **under complex conditional judgments**, and require mutex locks to protect the condition checks; semaphores are used to control concurrent access to limited resources.
-Semaphores **essentially only rely on an atomic counter** and do not need to check complex conditions.
+1. *Different design purposes*: Condition variables are for synchronization **under complex conditions** and require mutex locks to protect condition checks.
+Semaphores control concurrent access to limited resources and **rely only on an atomic counter** without needing complex condition checks.
-2. *The requirements for locks are different*: condition variables **rely on locks** to make complex conditional judgments safe.
-Separating the locks allows the use of more flexible lock mechanisms, such as shared locks.
-Semaphores do not actually require locks, they **only require atomic counters** and kernel wait wake-up mechanism support.
+2. *Different lock requirements*: Condition variables **rely on locks** for safe condition checks, allowing flexible lock mechanisms like shared locks.
+Semaphores **only need atomic counters** and kernel wait-wake mechanisms.
-3. *Different performance and efficiency*: condition variables must be locked each time the condition is checked, which involves switching between user state and kernel state; semaphores do not need this.
-POSIX semaphores use **atomic counters** in user state.
-When $counter>0$, they will not switch to kernel state.
-They will enter kernel state only when $counter==0$ to implement waiting and waking.
+3. *Performance and efficiency*: Condition variables must lock each time the condition is checked, involving user-kernel state switching.
+Semaphores use **atomic counters** in user state and switch to kernel state only when `counter == 0`.

-Therefore, for concurrent access to limited resources, such as the producer-consumer model, **semaphores are more efficient**, while condition variables sacrifice performance to achieve more flexible synchronization strategies.
+For concurrent access to limited resources, such as in the producer-consumer model, **semaphores are more efficient**, while condition variables offer more flexible synchronization strategies at the cost of performance.

 ### Advanced Lock

-Let's take a look at some advanced locking mechanisms designed based on synchronization primitives such as atomic locks/condition variables/semaphores.
+Let's explore advanced locking mechanisms based on synchronization primitives like atomic locks, condition variables, and semaphores.

-**Latch**
+#### Latch

-Latch is another name for fence.
-Its synchronization semantics vividly describes a synchronization scenario where a concurrent flow A **waits for multiple concurrent flows** B, C, D to reach a synchronization point before executing B, C, D=>A, similar to a fence used to enclose sheep.
-Its classic interface is as follows:
+A latch, or fence, describes a synchronization scenario where a concurrent flow A **waits for multiple concurrent flows** B, C, and D to reach a synchronization point before executing.
+Its classic interface is:

 ```
 latch lt(5);